 Becoming a new parent is one of the biggest changes one can face in life.
 You are experiencing enormous changes biologically, hormonally, and emotionally.
 Your whole life may seem uprooted.
 It makes sense that you might be feeling significant mood changes as well.
-With 1/5 of mothers and 1/10 of partners experiencing depression and anxiety when having a baby, this workbook will remind you that you are not alone.
-It will empower you in managing your changing moods throughout your pregnancy and postpartum/postnatal recovery, helping explain what you are feeling and offering tangible skills that will help you feel better.
+With one out of five mothers and one out of ten partners experiencing depression and anxiety when having a baby, this workbook will remind you that you are not alone.

-This workbook is written with sleep deprived new parents in mind, providing helpful information in short, digestible segments intermixed with thought-provoking activities.
+This workbook is written with sleep-deprived new parents in mind, providing helpful information in short, digestible segments.
+These are intermixed with thought-provoking activities such as brief journaling prompts and suggestions for tangible steps to make small, realistic changes.
 You can pick it up and put it down, reading it on your timing, without the information becoming overwhelming.
 The workbook covers the entire range of mood symptoms, from the Baby Blues, to anxiety, depression, bipolar disorder, PTSD, OCD, and more.

 The Pregnancy and Postpartum Mood Workbook uses inclusive language and content applicable to all new parents.
-There are chapters dedicated to parents with babies in the NICU or with medical issues, the impact of mood symptoms on partners, and the impact of culture and identity on mental health.
+There are chapters uniquely dedicated to building attachment, managing awful thoughts, bringing awareness to your partner's mental health, parenting babies in the NICU or with medical issues, and exploring culture, identity, and mental health.
 There is also a resource section with a wide array of support available to meet the needs of any parent.
-Adoptive and single parents, same-sex, BIPOC and gender non-conforming parents, as well as clinicians and birth workers will find this book to be an invaluable resource.
+Adoptive and single parents, LGBTQ+ and heterosexual parents, as well as clinicians and birth workers will find this book to be an invaluable resource.

 "Rich with practical information, The Pregnancy and Postpartum Mood Workbook is written in a format accessible for even the most exhausted or distressed parent or partner.
 This indispensable workbook can be used independently or as a companion to psychotherapy.
 Warren and Berger have created an essential tool that’s long been missing in the toolbox for family well-being.
 Many thanks to you both for the support and assistance this book will provide!"

-Pec Indman, PA, EdD, MFT, PMH-C; co-author of Beyond the Blues, Understanding and Treating Prenatal and Postpartum Depression & Anxiety
+Pec Indman, PA, EdD, MFT, PMH-C, co-author of Beyond the Blues: A Guide to Understanding and Treating Prenatal and Postpartum Depression

 "The thoughtfulness and expertise in this workbook is unmatched.
 By combining necessary information and very usable skills in an easily accessible format, it will feel like having both brilliant psychotherapists right by your side.
 This is an essential addition to the much-needed resources for any pregnant or postpartum person, as well as for the clinicians who support them."